Why do we offer levels in our activities?

-How do our levels relate to what your students will be learning at school?
+How do our levels relate to age-related expected understanding?

 We provide three levels of challenge from Key Stage 1 right through to Key Stage 4.
 We refer to these as 'flight paths', as they are progressive from the start to the end of your students' educational journey with us:

-For students who are within Key Stage 1 or 2, the activities have been written by teachers with the following students in mind:
+For students who are within Key Stage 1 or 2, the activities have been written by our teacher-authors with the following students in mind:

 - One dash relates to a student who is considered to be working towards the expected level for their age;